Micro-Novelty/Custom-ML-Neuromorphic-Circuit-Framework/README.md

 B. explanation:
 The Empirical Results implies that the model Cant be evaluated by simple ML heuristics, it exhibits a stable dynamic between convergence and exploration with ensured stability from the mathematical equations.
 Despite a High convergence probabilities, the AI can Still Automatically Explores probabilities because of the topological noise given from the curvature sensitivity and initial basin projection.

+# B. Custom Neuromorphic Analog Circuit Framework

+1. The Neuromorphic Circuit Is A Circuit that used and manipulate the geometric properties of Noise to use it to form attractors and stable basin of exploration, thus forming the so called intelligence.